barionleg/cesium.wiki.gs/Space-Features.md

    * Wide sensor with a cap
    * Custom sensors with 100s to a 1,000 points
 * Sun size. [#769](https://github.com/AnalyticalGraphicsInc/cesium/issues/769)
 * Night time.
-Overlaps with night lights and atmosphere work
+Overlaps with night lights and atmosphere
 * Fuzzy ellipsoid lines.  [#899](https://github.com/AnalyticalGraphicsInc/cesium/issues/899)

 *Important*

-* Render moon with right size and right lighting.
+* Render moon with right size and lighting.
 We already have the moon position, [#677](https://github.com/AnalyticalGraphicsInc/cesium/pull/677)
 * Lighting conditions: umbra, penumbra, and umbra cone
-* Mousewheel is slow for long view distances. [#1011](https://github.com/AnalyticalGraphicsInc/cesium/issues/1011)
+* Mouse wheel is slow for long view distances. [#1011](https://github.com/AnalyticalGraphicsInc/cesium/issues/1011)
 * CZML support for stored views
 * Draw two vectors with an arc for the angle and an annotation